Ginkgo biloba: Distribution and habitat

 Although Ginkgo biloba and other species of the genus were once widespread throughout the world, its habitat had shrunk by two million years ago.

 For centuries, it was thought to be extinct in the wild, but is now a common tree cultivated throughout eastern China, Korea, and Japan.
-Many municipalities in China, Korea and Japan use Ginkgos as street trees, and Ginkgo leaves are the emblem of prominent educational institutions such as the University of Tokyo and Sungkyunkwan University in South Korea.
+Many municipalities in China, Korea and Japan use ginkgos as street trees, and ginkgo leaves are the emblem of prominent educational institutions such as the University of Tokyo and Sungkyunkwan University in South Korea.
 Despite their widespread habitat, high genetic uniformity exists among ginkgo trees, with some Chinese scholars suggesting that ginkgo trees in these areas may have been planted and preserved by Chinese monks over about 1,000 years.
 A study demonstrates a greater genetic diversity in Southwestern China populations, supporting glacial refugia in mountains surrounding the eastern Tibetan Plateau, where several old-growth candidates for wild populations have been reported.
 Whether native ginkgo populations still exist has not been demonstrated unequivocally, but there is genetic evidence that these Southwestern populations may be wild, as well as evidence that the largest and oldest G. biloba trees may be older than surrounding human settlements.

 Where it occurs in the wild, Ginkgo is found infrequently in deciduous forests and valleys on acidic loess (i.e. fine, silty soil) with good drainage.
 The soil it inhabits is typically in the pH range of 5.0 to 5.5.
 While cultivated specimens can survive in a variety of environments (such as a subtropical climate), the wild ginkgo is native to areas with a mostly temperate climate.

+Ecology

+Ginkgo biloba is the only vascular plant known to host a microalga, a Cocomyxa-like green alga, as an endosymbiont.
+This symbiosis is vertically inherited and present worldwide.
+The endosymbiont has been found in ginkgos in Asia, North America, and Europe.
+Photosynthetic activity does not occur as the algae are hosted intracellularly in an immature "precursor" form without a functional chloroplast.
+The endosymbiotic algae may be involved in metabolic pathways of the ginkgo host.